roughridera51/q3as/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **To-Do**

-Overhaul of files to with newer coding but with Q3AS elements added.
+Overhaul of files with newer coding but with Q3AS elements added.

 Include build folders and instructions.